aidenpearce001/SOA-C02-Labs/asg-alb/README.md

 # AutoScalingGroup + Application Load Balencer Lab
-This is my second lab in my Exam.
-Ask you to create Auto Scaling Group + Application Load Balencer + Target Group on your own.
+This lab ask you to create Auto Scaling Group + Application Load Balencer + Target Group on your own.

 ### Prepare
 Create your own VPC for simulate the Lab.
 You can create a new VPC with new feature by one click or do it the old way.